localForage/localForage/docs/index.md

 (including Safari Mobile).

 localForage supports both a callback-based and Promises-based API, so you can use whichever you prefer.
-Both are documented below, starting with the callback version.
+At the current time, these docs use the callback API.

 [Download localForage on GitHub.](https://github.com/mozilla/localForage/releases)

-# API -- Callbacks
+# API

 ## getItem